-The Company under the Volatus Flight Systems subsidiary offers system design engineering, research & development, and manufacturing.
-The Company, under its Volatus Unmanned Services and Volatus USA subsidiaries, offers unmanned aerial vehicle (UAV) system sales and training; aerial inspection and imaging services; data processing and management, maintenance, and repair to numerous industries.
+The Company, under its Volatus Unmanned Services and Volatus Aerospace USA subsidiaries, offers unmanned aerial vehicle (UAV) system sales and training; aerial inspection and imaging services; data processing and management, maintenance, and repair to numerous industries.

 The commercial distribution activities are centered around its distribution agreement with the world's leading manufacturer and supplier of consumer and enterprise level drones throughout Canada and the US.